Bypass API Hooking

 - Parse

-in memory and sort by address (preferred).
+Nt*/Zw*fromntdll.dllin memory and sort by address (preferred).
 This derives mappings dynamically.
 SysWhispers3 implements this approach.

 EDR can detect syscalls by scanning for known patterns, since normal programs rarely invoke them directly.
-To evade, malware can generate syscall stubs at runtime (SysWhispers3 egghunter
+To evade, malware can generate syscall stubs at runtime (SysWhispers3 egghunter).

-frames is suspicious.
-A bypass is to use a syscall gadget, then pivot into ntdll.dll
+Additionally, EDR can inspect call stacks.
+Direct kernel entry without ntdll.dll frames is suspicious.
+A bypass is to use a syscall gadget, then pivot into ntdll.dll after setting SSN in RAX (SysWhispers3 jumper).

 Tools